William F. Maag Jr. Library -

 Federal documents are arranged acccording to the Superintendent of Documents classification system, which is an agency-based arrangement.
 A few current titles are shelved in the reference and general collections according to the relevant Library of Congress call number.

-Most government publications are now published on the Web and are easily accesible through MaagNET, OhioLINK Library Catalog or any Internet search engine.
-The selected print collection is located on the Sixth Floor of the library and is available during all Library Hours.
+Most government publications are published online and are accessible through MaagNET, the OhioLINK Library Catalog or through any Internet browser.
+The selected print collection is located on the Sixth Floor of the library and is available during Library Hours.

 Some government documents are currently held in shared storage at the NE Regional Depository in Rootstown, Ohio.
-To obtain these materials, click "Request" from the item record and enter name, YSU ID number and password.
+To obtain these materials, click "Request" from the item record and enter name and YSU ID#.
 Visit the reference desk on the main floor of Maag Library or contact the Government Documents Librarian if you need assistance with such requests.
 Maag Library no longer sends materials to the Northeast Regional Depository unless those materials have been reclassed as LC materials which the library has decided to make part of the permanent collection.

 Use of the government documents collection is open to the public.
-Current faculty, staff, and students may checkout circulating documents, request circulating documents from other Ohio institutions through the OhioLINK LibraryCatalog, and use Maag's interlibrary loan service.
-Alumni and members of the public may also have access to these services by joining Friends of Maag Library.
 The circulation policy of the Government Documents collection reflects the general circulation policies of Maag Library.

 Youngstown State University provides a range of accommodations for students with documented disabilities which will enable them to reach their full potential.
 See Disability Services.
 YSU websites are ADA compliant.
 Maag Library uses LibGuides which may be viewed in a format suitable for printers and screen-readers or mobile devices.